lrmartins/lrmartins/content/scicomm/divulgacao/index.md

 ---
 title: How does an anatomical study relate to evolutionary theory?
 reading_time: false
-summary: My post in the instagram "[Museu de Zoologia da USP](https://www.instagram.com/p/CLKTakkHhyV/)" about the comparative anatomy studies as the most robust sources of evidence for evolutionary theory.
+subtitle: My post in the instagram [Museu de Zoologia da USP](https://www.instagram.com/p/CLKTakkHhyV/) about the comparative anatomy studies as the most robust sources of evidence for evolutionary theory.
 authors:
 date: "2020-02-19"
 profile: false